Chart Color Schemes

 Educational achievement in South Brighton places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-The area's educational profile is notable regionally, with university qualification rates at 33.9% among residents aged 15+, surpassing the South African average of 25.7% and the SA4 region's rate of 28.1%.
+The area's educational profile is notable regionally, with university qualification rates of 33.9% among residents aged 15+, surpassing the South Australian average of 25.7% and the SA4 region's rate of 28.1%.
 Bachelor degrees are most prevalent at 22.9%, followed by postgraduate qualifications (7.8%) and graduate diplomas (3.2%).
-Vocational credentials are held by 31.5% of residents aged 15+, including advanced diplomas (11.4%) and certificates (20.1%).
+Vocational credentials are held by 31.5% of residents aged 15+, with advanced diplomas at 11.4% and certificates at 20.1%.

-A significant 23.8% of the population is actively engaged in formal education, comprising 8.4% in primary, 5.5% in tertiary, and 5.4% in secondary education.
-Educational facilities appear to be located outside the immediate catchment boundaries, necessitating families to access schools in neighboring areas.
+A significant 23.8% of the population is actively engaged in formal education, including 8.4% in primary education, 5.5% in tertiary education, and 5.4% pursuing secondary education.

 Frequently Asked Questions - Education